Speaking at TEDx Zagreb in a few hours…

 Capture the flag with walkie-talkies and full facepaint

 Sneaking extra desserts when the cooks weren’t watching

 But more than anything else–I remember watching boy after boy make life-changing commitments to follow Jesus…

 (They e-mail me every so often.
 Let me know what’s going on.
 They’re men now.)

-(Last fall I used Facebook and e-mail to gather stories from other alumni–my apologies for just now posting!
-Feel free to add your own via the comments.
-Enjoy.)
+Last fall I gathered stories from other camp alumni via Facebook and e-mail Enjoy, and feel free to add your own via the comments.

 My memories of Box T are many, far too many for even my journal.
 As I reminiscence about all that happened there, I am continually brought back to how my time there impacted my life.
 I am thankful for the terrific Bible-based teaching that I received.
 It gave me a base to stand upon as I walked through college and now post-college life.
 The love of the Word was truly implanted in me at Box T. For it, I am forever grateful.
 I also was given many fabulous friends, several of which I will be in touch with for the rest of my life.
 Thank you, Lewellyn and Florence, for your faithfulness to the Lord and your desire to impact my generation.
 You truly have laid up your treasures in heaven, as the lives you have touched, including my own, far outweigh any price anyone could have offered for the cattle you used to tend.
 Thank you for being willing to give up your lives and let us invade your house each summer.
 Box T will always hold a special place in my heart.
 And, more importantly, my relationship with Jesus that flourished and grew by leaps and bounds during my time there has enlarged my heart and empowered me to go out and follow your example.
 From my heart to yours – thank you!

 Wow….There are so many great memories that I have had from Box T.